• Home /

 This article provides information about The Low-Income First-Time Homebuyers (LIFT) Act, a proposed bill that has not yet been passed into law.
 Please note that details are subject to change as the legislative process continues.

-The LIFT Act aims “to establish a program to provide low- and moderate-income first-time, first-generation homebuyers with access to affordable and sustainable wealth-building home loans.”
+The LIFT Act is a “wealth-building home loan”, according to the bill.
+It aims “to establish a program to provide low- and moderate-income first-time, first-generation homebuyers with access to affordable and sustainable wealth-building home loans.”

 What is the LIFT Act?

-The bill lowers mortgage rates, removes annual mortgage insurance premiums, and shortens an FHA loan term from 30 years to 20 years without changing its payment.
-The LIFT Act mortgage builds home equity faster, which generates more household wealth and protects home buyers from foreclosure.
+The structure of the LIFT Act mortgage builds home equity for homeowners faster, which generates more household wealth and protects home buyers from foreclosure.

-The LIFT Act is a new first-time home buyer program type because it’s a mortgage loan.
+The LIFT Act is a different take on the traditional first-time home buyer housing bill.

 Check your eligibility and begin your application now.